antmicro/kenning/docs/source/kenning-development.md

 ### Using the implemented model

-To use the model, its full path (or just name if it is placed under `kenning.modelwrappers`) has to be specified in the `use_models` parameter:
+To use the model, its full module path has to be specified in the `use_models` parameter:

 ```{code-block} yaml save-as=fc-scenario.yml
 ---